MohapatraShibu/MohapatraShibu/README.md

 <img src="https://user-images.githubusercontent.com/69073543/89121725-07178980-d4df-11ea-9fb5-597f3725e5c3.png" width="294" height="185">

-*Strong proficiency in Artificial Intelligence, Bot Development and RPA with extensive hands-on experience in Machine Learning, Deep Learning, MLOps, GIT, Automation Anywhere, API Testing, SoapUI and Oracle Fusion Applications.
-Domain expertise in Machine Learning, Deep Learning and Robotic Process Automation.
+*Domain expertise in Artificial Intelligence, Data Science, DevOps and RPA with a strong background experience in developing and deploying results-driven complex models for various industries.
+Proficient in Machine Learning, Deep Learning, Natural Language Processing, MLOps, GIT, Automation Anywhere, API Testing and Oracle Fusion, with an ability to deliver high-quality solutions.
 I stand for quality and also strive for excellence and perfection which allows me to share the things I love and the places I discover.*
 <hr>

 ## Tools and Technical Skills 🧰